Why I decided to leave my church

 We had looked long and hard for a good church in the area and in my opinion when we joined this church it was the best of the lot.
 Almost without exception the rest of the churches we visited in that region of the country were so traditional and ritualistic that the cliché "the frozen chosen" would have been an understatement.

-Lack of commitment to Bible studies was certainly one reason to leave.
+Lack of commitment to Bible studies was certainly one reason to leave our new church.

 A second reason to leave was finding out that most of the church membership was biblically illiterate

 The Bible illiteracy in this church that claims they believe the Bible to be God's word is pretty high.
-Most have never read through God's word even once, so how do they know it is really God's word?
+Most have never read through God's word even once in their life, so how do they know it is really God's word?
 (I guess someone told them it is and that is good enough for them.)
-When I truly believed that Jesus was Lord I was compelled to read the Bible over and over but I guess I am unusual because others confess Jesus and do not even take the time to read His message to them even once.
+When I truly believed that Jesus was Lord I was compelled to read the Bible over and over but I guess I am unusual because others confess Jesus and do not even take the time to read God's message to them even once.